 - The proposed cycle route will encourage walking and cycling from Maghull to Kirkby and vice-versa and hence contribute to modal shift

 - The proposed route will facilitate better access to employment and training opportunities particularly for residents without access to a car.

-The works to construct the remaining length began on 2nd December and are expected to take around 16 weeks.
-The programme is as follows:
+The works began on 2nd December 2020 and are expected to be completed in the next few weeks.